code-dot-org/code-dot-org/pegasus/emails/2-10-recruitment-broward.md

 [Sign up](https://code.org/k5)

+### Middle school math and science teachers:

+- Integrate computational thinking into any algebra or science class with hands-on modules
+- Open to all middle school math or science teachers in participating districts

+Sign up by March 1:
+Computer Science in Science
+Computer Science in Algebra

 ### High school teachers:

 - Teach year-long computer science courses that are approachable, collaborative, and relate to everyday life
 - Open to high school teachers of all backgrounds in participating districts

 Sign up by March 1:
 - [Exploring Computer Science — an introduction](https://code.org/educate/professional-learning/exploring-cs)
 - [AP Computer Science Principles — a deeper dive](https://code.org/educate/professional-learning/cs-principles)